Private Ballroom, Latin, & Swing Lessons

 Ultimately, it's up to you and your schedule to decide how often you'd like to come in, but we say, "The more, the better!"

-Here we’ll attempt to answer the age old question of insatiability: When is enough enough?
-There is no answer, at least a universal one.
-When you meet us, you’re probably expecting us to give you a number of number lessons you’ll need to take based on how well you performed on your first day.
+Here we’ll attempt to answer the age-old question of insatiability: When is enough enough?
+There is no answer, at least not a universal one.
+When you meet us, you’re probably expecting us to give you a specific number of lessons you’ll need to take based on how well you performed on your first day.
 Well, prepare to be surprised, and maybe disappointed, because we’re not going to do that.

 WHAT?
 You mean you can’t tell me how quickly I’ll progress, and where I can expect to be in x amount of lessons?